 Put your fruit on top of the batter in the pan.
 Don’t be afraid to crowd it a little.
 Once they are all arranged give them a little push into the batter.
 This lets the juice from the fruit trickle into your cake and anchors the plums in place.
 Take about 1 Tbsp. of each of the sugars and sprinkle over the top of the plums and batter for a nicely sweetened crust.

 Bake for 50-ish minutes at 350 degrees.
 Check on it around the 45 minute mark to see how much more it might need to go.
 Remove from oven when the top of the cake is golden brown and a toothpick inserted into the middle of the cake comes out clean.

 Allow to cool about 20 minutes before attempting to remove from the pan.
+Loosen the sides of the cake with a narrow spatula, as needed.
 Place any flat dish or tray over the top of the cake and while holding that dish in place, flip the cake over onto the dish.
 Quickly place another plate that you want your cake to end up in onto the bottom of the cake and flip the cake over again.
 Practice makes perfect!
 Enjoy this cake as a mid-day treat with a cup of Greek Coffee or as an after dinner finale with a cup of tea.